pokraczkas123/glacier/README.md

 # Glacier Lua Script - More commands

+## Contact
+If you have any questions, suggestions, or want to report a bug, feel free to reach out to me at [DISCORD](http://discord.com/users/1188731447658430527) or open an issue on the repository!

 ## Overview
-Advanced Lua script for Minecraft Bukkit/Spigot servers with 28 commands for player manipulation and server administration.
+Advanced Lua script for Minecraft Bukkit/Spigot servers with 29 commands for player manipulation and server administration.

 ## Features
-- **28 Commands** covering various troll and admin functionalities
+- **29 Commands** covering various troll and admin functionalities
 - **Multi-player targeting** with wildcard `*`, comma-separated lists, and exclusions `*!nick1,nick2`
 - **Toggle-based commands** for easy enable/disable
 - **Event-driven system** with efficient event listeners